feihong/asyncio-tasks-talk/talk.md

 In this talk, I will be talking about starting, stopping, and displaying incremental data from long-running tasks in an asyncio-based web application.

-The examples for this talk were made to run on [muffin](https://github.com/klen/muffin), a high-level web framework built on top of [aiohttp](https://github.com/KeepSafe/aiohttp).
+The examples for this talk were made to run on [Muffin](https://github.com/klen/muffin), a high-level web framework built on top of [aiohttp](https://github.com/KeepSafe/aiohttp).

 ^ The Muffin API, especially for defining routes and request handlers, seems to be modeled after the Flask API.
-But everything that works in aiohttp still works in aiohttp.
+But everything that works in aiohttp still works in Muffin.

 ---
 # Why